MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/administration/cannot-browse-groups-in-owa.md

 ## Symptoms

-Exchange Online users cannot browse groups in Microsoft Outlook Web App.
+Exchange Online users can't browse groups in Microsoft Outlook Web App.
 When a user expands **Groups** in the navigation pane in Outlook Web App, the **Browse groups** option is missing.

 ## Cause